Minimum 2:1 (or equivalent) and MA/MSc.

 The way in which urban culture intersects with crime and justice has featured in research on bouncers and the night-time economy, gentrification, licensing and planning law in the shaping of nightlife, local government health and safety regulation, and urban parenting and risk.

-For guidance on choosing a research project, please visit the Faculty of Social Sciences Research website.
+For guidance on choosing a research project, please visit our website.
 Information there will help you identify and articulate your research project, and tells you who to contact to discuss it with before writing your proposal and submitting an application.

 Fees and funding